Keftenk/ClassicBalanceDruid/README.md

 * <b>Classic</b>
     * Guild: Pretty Good

-Thank you everyone for being either a direct or indirect influence on such a ambitious project.
+Thank you everyone for being either a direct or indirect influence on such an ambitious project.

 In the raven's name,